Co-founder, Brixton Soup Kitchen

 Social enterprises are essential in addressing some of society’s most pressing challenges.
 We understand these challenges and can address them in a dedicated way through our programmes.

-Total entrepreneurs supported through our programmes
+Total impact founders supported through our programmes

 I now feel that I am able to clearly articulate the steps needed to reach my business goals.
 I am very close to launching my venture in the first partner country.